Badmotorfinger: Recording

-The album was recorded in the spring of 1991 at Studio D in Sausalito, California, Bear Creek Studios in Woodinville, Washington, and A&M Studios in Los Angeles, California.
+The album was recorded in early 1991 at Studio D in Sausalito, California, Bear Creek Studios in Woodinville, Washington, and A&M Studios in Los Angeles, California.
 Soundgarden chose to work with producer Terry Date, as it had on Louder Than Love, because, according to Cornell, the band had a good relationship with Date and did not want to go through the pressure of trying to find a new producer.
 One example of the innovative techniques used to record the album is that, for the opening song, "Rusty Cage", Thayil used a wah pedal as an audio filter, which resulted in an unusual guitar sound he said produced a guitar riff that "almost sounds backward".

+Outtakes

+"Cold Bitch", which was one of Shepherd's favorite songs the band recorded, was featured on the Australasia "Outshined" single in 1992, while "She's a Politician" first appeared on the EP Satan Oscillate My Metallic Sonatas (or SOMMS) released June 28, 1992.
+The song "Birth Ritual" was worked on during the Badmotorfinger recording sessions, but was not completed.
+The finished version would eventually see release on the Singles soundtrack in 1992, and later, on both the Telephantasm (2010) and Echo of Miles: Scattered Tracks Across the Path (2014) compilations.